Troubleshooting Guide¶

 curl -H "Authorization: Bearer YOUR_TOKEN" https://YOUR_CLUSTER_HOST:6443/apis/apps/v1/namespaces/default/deployments

-Step 4: Update Home Assistant Configuration
+Step 4: Update the Token in Home Assistant¶

 - Go to Settings → Devices & Services